hackebrot/cibopath/README.rst

 available Cookiecutter templates.
 Cibopath dumps the data as a JSON file to disk.
 You can specify the target location either via user config or CLI.

-Save dump-file location to settings:
+Save the dump-file location to settings:

 .. code-block:: bash